BC Black History Timeline

 Victoria, BC: Black patrons only permitted in theatre gallery seating

-- A melee broke out; charges were filed against all involved but at the trial the judge acquitted the four whites charged in the incident, Gibbs admitted assaulting one man, Ryckman, and was fined five pounds, the charge of assault against Nathan Pointer was dropped for lack of evidence.
+A melee broke out and charges were filed against all involved.
+At the trial the judge acquitted the four white persons charged in the incident.
+Gibbs admitted assaulting one man and was fined five pounds.
+The charge of assault against Nathan Pointer was dropped for lack of evidence.

-Jacob Francis nominated for a seat in the Legislative Assembly
+Jacob Francis is nominated for the Legislative Assembly

 Dandridge House is constructed

-John Giscome and Henry McDame begin their northern B.C. exploration
+John Giscome and Henry McDame: Northern B.C.
+Exploration

 Image Courtesy of Kevin Creamore, Prince George

-On January 1, 1863, the Emancipation Proclamation issued by U.S. President Abraham Lincoln went into effect, however it did not abolish slavery.
-The Proclamation, written the previous September, declared free all enslaved people in the Confederate States (or portions of those states) who resided in territory still in rebellion against the United States.
+The Emancipation Proclamation issued by U.S. President Abraham Lincoln the previous September came into effect on January 1,1863.
+However it did not abolish slavery.
+The Proclamation declared free all enslaved people in the Confederate States who resided in territory still in rebellion against the United States.
 As the Union Army captured more Confederate territory it would also liberate enslaved people living in that territory.
+Emancipation and abolition of slavery only became law in the U.S. through the 13th Amendment to the Constitution after it was ratified by 2/3 of the states on December 6, 1865.

-July 1, 1863: Business Tax Assessments for 22 Black businesses
+July 1, 1863: Business tax assessment for 22 Black businesses

-Government Gazette lists “Persons liable to pay taxes under the provision of the ‘Trade Licenses Amendment Act, 1862’ for the half-year commencing July 1, 1863”.
-Based on recognized names, 22 Black businesses are listed.
-Most were assessed between $300 and $600.00.
+The Government Gazette lists “Persons liable to pay taxes under the provision of the ‘Trade Licenses Amendment Act, 1862’ for the half-year commencing July 1, 1863.”
+22 Black businesses have been recognized as included in the listing.
+Thomas Whiting Pierre’s tailoring business was assessed $300.
+His son John Thomas Pierre took over the business circa 1890 when he was 27.
 Nathan Pointer’s clothing store had the highest assessment of the Black businesses at $2,600.00.

-August 1864: Gold Discovery at Leech River on Vancouver Island
+August 1864: Gold is discovered at Leech River on Vancouver Island